kushalsamant/ask/README.md

 ### Verification

-The system now properly implements offline-first architecture:
+The system now properly implements offline-first ure:
 - ✅ Defaults to offline operation
 - ✅ GPU is primary mode
 - ✅ CPU is first fallback